luttje/ispconfig-tailwind-theme/README.md

-# ISPConfig Tailwind Theme
+# 🎨 ISPConfig Tailwind Theme

 The default theme, but with Tailwind CSS.
+This is meant to be a starting point for creating a custom theme for ISPConfig, using Tailwind CSS.

 > [!WARNING]
 > This is a start, and not a finished product.
 It's a work in progress.